CZ-NIC/knot/doc/configuration.rst

   $ keymgr zone add myzone.test

-Generate a signing keys for the zone.
+Generate signing keys for the zone.
 Let's use the Single-Type Signing scheme with two algorithms (this scheme is not supported in automatic key management).
 Run: